mittelmark/microemacs/docs/emf-tutorial.md

 ```

 In the example above we  concatenate  first the strings " Hello" and "Murks  "
-using the function  `&amp;cat`, then we remove the  whitespaces at the beginning
+using the function  `&cat`, then we remove the  whitespaces at the beginning
-and the end using  `&amp;trb` and thereafter we do the  replacement of the the
+and the end using  `&trb` and thereafter we do the  replacement of the the
 last two strings.
 You could translate this like so:

 `rep(trim(cat(" Hello ", "Murks    ")), "Murks", "World!")`